Cosmic rays and random magnetic traps: Results

 \subsection{CR electrons: the effects of energy losses}

 As noted above, when particles lost through the boundaries are not re-injected, the distribution of the protons is inhomogeneous even when they are injected homogeneously and isotropically.
 Energy losses to the synchrotron radiation and inverse Compton scattering affect CR electrons of any given energy in a similar manner, so their spatial distribution is expected to be inhomogeneous even when they are injected continuously, homogeneously and isotropically.
 Indeed, Fig.~\ref{fig:randomdanloss} shows the distributions of the electrons of various energies (specified via the Larmor radius based on the r.m.s.\ magnetic field strength) in the axisymmetric trap.
 When all the particles are injected at the same energy, a particle inhomogeneity develops in the region where the field strength is maximum and the energy loss is the strongest even when the particles are injected uniformly.
 In the lowest energy bin (Fig.~\ref{fig:randomdanloss}c), this produces the minimum in $\ncr/\mean{\ncr}$ around $x=0$ where the field is the strongest.
 The consequences of the energy losses are similar to those of an inhomogeneous injection (compare Figs~\ref{fig:randomdanloss}c and \ref{fig:ncr_dan_analytical015}b).
 However, the particle trapping is still evident as it produces local maxima in $\ncr/\mean{\ncr}$ along the $z$-axis at $y=0$.
 Particles of lower energies (Fig.~\ref{fig:randomdanloss}b--c) partially fill the region around $y=0$: these are the particles lost from the energy bin shown in Fig.~\ref{fig:randomdanloss}(a).
 The minima in $\ncr/\mean{\ncr}$ at $y=0$ near the top and bottom of the frames are enhanced (in comparison with those in the proton distribution) by the stronger energy losses at those positions (where the magnetic field is stronger).
-Figures~\ref{fig:randomdanloss}(d--f) and \ref{fig:randomdanloss}(g--i) show the electron distributions for the case of the power-law injection energy spectrum for homogeneous and spherical-shell injection regions, respectively.
+Fig.~\ref{fig:randomdanloss}(d--f) and \ref{fig:randomdanloss}(g--i) show the electron distributions for the case of the power-law injection energy spectrum for homogeneous and spherical-shell injection regions, respectively.
+In Fig.~\ref{fig:randomdanloss}(d--f) we see maxima of number density being generated along the magnetic field lines defining the mirroring region.
+As we move from higher to lower energy bins, the maxima shift towards the centre of the box, due to the change in trapping conditions as the Larmor radius decreases with energy, with the stronger magnetic fields in the central regions trapping the lower energy particles more efficiently.